WWScheme/MovableSquare/README.md

-# MoveSquare
+# MovableSquare
-A simple directx application drawed a movable square.
+A simple directx application that drawed a movable square.